An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: The tools, or disk to plane and back again

 \begin{lem} Suppose that $W\subset J_P$ is a cut-continuum from the grand orbit of a wandering continuum.
 Then the map $P^n|_{\tai(W)}$ is not one-to-one if and only if $W$ contains a critical point of $P^n$ (in this case there are two rays in $\tai(W)$ mapped to one ray). \end{lem}

 \begin{proof} By Lemma~\ref{wand-fin1} the set $\tai(W)$ includes some rays and is, therefore, non-degenerate.
 Suppose that $P^n|_{\tai(W)}$ is not one-to-one.
 Note that $P^{n}(\tai(W))=\tai(P^{n}(W))$.
-By Lemma~\ref{nonsep}, $P^{n}(\tai'(W))$ is a non-separating, non-degenerate continuum, and has no interior in the plane.
+By Lemma~\ref{nonsep}, $P^{n}(\tai'(W))$ is a non-degenerate continuum which does not separate the plane, and has no interior in the plane.
 Then by \cite{hea96} there is a critical point $c$ of $P^n$ in $\tai(W)$.
 Since $J_P$ is connected this implies that in fact $c\in W$.

 Now, suppose that there is a critical point $c$ of $P^n$ in $W$.
 Collapse $W$ and $P^n(W)$ by a map $\psi$ of the plane to points $a$ and $b$.
 Consider the induced map $g$ from a neighborhood of $a$ to a neighborhood of $b$.
 Since $c\in W$ is a critical point of $P^n$, the map $g$ is $k$-to-$1$ with $k>1$.
 Take a ray $R$ from $\tai(W)$, map it forward by $P^n$, and then take all rays which are preimages (pullbacks) of $P^n(R)$.
 Then $\psi(P^n(R))=g(\psi(R))$ has $k$ preimage-rays which land at $a$.
 Hence there are $k$ rays with principal sets in $W$ and the $P^n$-image of these $k$ rays is a single ray. \end{proof}